Murder of Tair Rada: Judicial process

-Trial commenced in January 2007 with the filing of the indictment in the Nazareth District Court, followed by the September 2010 initial conviction, October 2010 filing of Zadorov's appeal in the Supreme Court of Israel, March 2013 remand to the Nazareth District Court for additional review of the evidence, and February 2014 supplemental judgment by the Nazareth District Court—again convicting Zadorov.
-On December 23, 2015, the Israeli Supreme Court denied Zadorov's appeal by a 2 to 1 decision of a panel of three justices.
-Zadorov's team immediately asked for a new hearing by an expanded panel.
+Trial commenced in January 2007 with the filing of the indictment in the Nazareth District Court, followed by the September 2010 initial conviction, October 2010 filing of Zdorov's appeal in the Supreme Court of Israel, March 2013 remand to the Nazareth District Court for additional review of the evidence, and February 2014 supplemental judgment by the Nazareth District Court—again convicting Zdorov.
+On December 23, 2015, the Israeli Supreme Court denied Zdorov's appeal by a 2 to 1 decision of a panel of three justices.
+Zdorov's team immediately asked for a new hearing by an expanded panel.

-No signed confession was filed with the indictment, Zadorov having recanted both his confessions and refused to sign his second one.
+No signed confession was filed with the indictment, Zdorov having recanted both his confessions and refused to sign his second one.
 However, police officers testified that he confessed in investigation that he had committed the murder.
 No motive for the murder was provided in the indictment.

 The 456 page, September 2010 conviction by a three-judge panel headed by Judge Yitzhak Cohen—then Presiding Judge of the Nazareth District Court—was read out in a dramatic open court hearing.
-It stated that there was no doubt that Zadorov was the murderer, and that his testimony was full of lies and manipulations.
-Therefore, Zadorov was further convicted on obstruction of a police investigation.
+It stated that there was no doubt that Zdorov was the murderer, and that his testimony was full of lies and manipulations.
+Therefore, Zdorov was further convicted on obstruction of a police investigation.
 The lack of any motive for the murder was found no object by the judges.

-In March 2013, the Supreme Court of Israel remanded the case back to the Nazareth District Court for rehearing of evidence by expert witnesses, as requested by Zadorov's lawyers:
+In March 2013, the Supreme Court of Israel remanded the case back to the Nazareth District Court for rehearing of evidence by expert witnesses, as requested by Zdorov's lawyers: